 4.1.
-Migration and Invasion
+Migration and invasion

 EMT is a cellular process in which epithelial cells acquire mesenchymal phenotypes (fibroblast-like morphology and cytoarchitecture, increased migratory capacity) and lose epithelial features (stable cell-cell junctions, apical-basal polarity, and interactions with basement membrane).
 In TME, EMT is triggered by various cytokines produced not only by tumor cells but also by stromal and immune cells.
-During EMT, changes occur in gene expression, including EMT transcriptional factors (EMT-TFs) and their targets, as well as epigenetic regulation, resulting in the suppression of these epithelial characteristics and the acquisition of mesenchymal characteristics [102,103].
-PDPN has been referred to as "PA2.26 antigen," and its forced expression promotes cell scattering, migration, and EMT-like morphological changes with the loss of epithelial markers (E-cadherin and keratin) and the upregulation of mesenchymal markers (N-cadherin and Vimentin) [26,95,96].
-PDPN's cytoplasmic tail binds to ezrin and/or moesin, which are members of the ERM protein family of membrane-cytoskeleton linkers and are required for RhoA activation and EMT induction [27,104].
+During EMT, changes in gene expression, including EMT transcriptional factors (EMT-TFs) and their targets, as well as epigenetic regulation, resulting in the suppression of these epithelial characteristics and the acquisition of mesenchymal characteristics [93,94].
+PDPN was referred to as "PA2.26 antigen," and its forced expression promotes cell scattering, migration, and EMT-like morphological changes with loss of epithelial markers (E-cadherin and keratin) and upregulation of mesenchymal markers (N-cadherin and Vimentin) [26,95,96].
+PDPN cytoplasmic tail binds to ezrin and/or moesin, which are members of the ERM protein family of membrane-cytoskeleton linkers and are required for RhoA activation and EMT induction [27,30].

-PDPN is reported to interact with various migration- and invasion-promoting membrane proteins, including the hyaluronan receptor CD44 and matrix metalloproteinase 14 (MMP14, also known as MT1-MMP) (Figure 1).
-In a mouse skin carcinogenesis model, PDPN interacts with the standard isoform of CD44 (CD44s) during the progression to highly aggressive SCCs.
+PDPN is reported to interact with various migration and invasion-promoting membrane proteins, including the hyaluronan receptor CD44 and matrix metalloproteinase 14 (MMP14, also known as MT1-MMP) (Figure.
+1).
+In a mouse skin carcinogenesis model, PDPN interacts with the standard isoform of CD44 (CD44s) during progression to highly aggressive SCCs.
 CD44 is a highly glycosylated type I transmembrane glycoprotein that contains a significant number of variant isoforms (CD44v) due to alternative splicing.
-CD44 also binds to ERM proteins through its cytoplasmic tails [105].
+CD44 also binds to ERM proteins through its cytoplasmic tails [97].
 PDPN and CD44 colocalize at cell-surface protrusions.
-PDPN-induced migration requires CD44 in MDCK cells, and knockdown of CD44 and PDPN in oral SCC cells affect cell spreading [106].
+PDPN-induced migration requires CD44 in MDCK cells, and CD44 knockdown and PDPN in oral SCC cells affect cell spreading [98].
 These results indicated that PDPN directly interacts with CD44 and modulates cell migration.